Let’s kick off this week’s PlayUSA Rewind with some notable sports highlights.

 Casino and sports betting conglomerate Caesars Entertainment has secured the naming rights to one of the state’s most historic sites in a bid for Louisiana dominance.
 Locking in a 20-year deal with the New Orleans Saints (NFL), the football stadium will henceforth be known as the Caesars Superdome.

 Online publication nola.com says specifics of the deal will not be made public; however, lawmakers value the deal at $138 million.
 The stadium’s previous 10-year deal with Mercedes-Benz expired this year.

 It’s a smart move considering legal sports betting in the state will kick off this fall (definitely retail, mobile should follow ASAP).
 It probably doesn’t hurt either that Caesars was the NFL’s first official casino partner, so there’s been long-brewing synergy between these two top brands.

-The takeaway: Caesars has easily positioned itself as the face of Louisiana in terms of branding.
+The takeaway: Caesars in Louisiana has easily positioned itself as the face in terms of branding.
 The Caesars Superdome will host the 2022 NCAA Men’s Final Four and several marquee NCAA Bowl Games.
 Lastly, the name will be front and center at Superbowl LIX in 2025.

 Maine sports betting taps out for the year

 It looks like sports betting in ME won’t be happening this year.